jasleon/Visual-Odometry/README.md

 This project implements visual odometry to estimate the trajectory of a self-driving car.
 It analyzes images taken with a monocular camera set up on the vehicle.

-This project is also the programming assignment for *Module 2: Visual Features - Detection, Description and Matching* in the [Visual Perception for Self-Driving Cars](https://www.coursera.org/learn/visual-perception-self-driving-cars?) course.
-The [University of Toronto](https://www.utoronto.ca/) provided the starter code and the simulation data.
+I submitted this project for the programming assignment of *Module 2: Visual Features - Detection, Description and Matching* in the [Visual Perception for Self-Driving Cars](https://www.coursera.org/learn/visual-perception-self-driving-cars?) course.
+The [University of Toronto](https://www.utoronto.ca/) provided the starter code and the data from the [CARLA](https://carla.org/) simulator.

 **The steps of this project are the following:**